jonpovey1989/AmazonAlexaSkills/Wunderlist/README.md

 - Setup the interaction model using files from the speechAssets folder
 - Set configuration as NorthAmerica and set applicationId.
 This is stored in the Lambda Management Console in top right corner as a string prefixed with arn:

-## Samples ##
+## Examples
+Example user interactions:

+### Default model:
     User: "Alexa, ask wunderlist to add eggs"
     Alexa: "Eggs have been added to groceries"

+### Groveries model:
     User: "Alexa, ask wunderlist to add milk to groceries"
-Alexa: "Milk has been added to groceries"
+    Alexa: "Eggs have been added to groceries"

 Groceries is the default list if none is specified